Toyota Porte

 The Toyota Porte (トヨタ・ポルテ, Toyota Porute), the plural Italian word for "door", is a mini MPV produced by the Japanese automaker Toyota from 2004 to 2020 that features an electric-powered sliding door on the passenger side, similar in approach to the Isis.
 The driver's door is of the conventional swing-open type.

 First generation (AP10; 2004)

 The Porte was introduced in July 2004, available only in Japan, and therefore only produced with right-hand drive.
 The Porte is based on the first generation Vitz subcompact car and is made in 4-seater and 5-seater versions.

 The vehicle is powered by either a 1.3-litre or 1.5-litre gasoline engine, with automatic transmission only, and with either front-wheel drive or four-wheel drive.
-It was similar in concept to the 2002 Peugeot Sésame concept and the slightly smaller Peugeot 1007 which have electric-powered sliding doors on both sides.
+It was similar in concept to the 2002 Peugeot Sésame concept and the slightly smaller production model Peugeot 1007 which have electric-powered sliding doors on both sides.
 However, there is only a sliding door on the left, passenger side of the Porte.